ArturoSbr/appec-s1-2025/README.md

 **theoretical principles** of the models we will use next semester.

 ## Our guiding principle

 > **In order to be a good applied scientist, you must understand the theory behind the
 > tools you use.**

 ## Syllabus

 1. Tech skills
     - Bash
     - Git
     - GitHub
     - Python
 2. Linear Regression
+    - Types of Biases
     - Assumptions
     - Interpretation
 3. Maximum Likelihood Estimation
     - Gradient Descent
 4. Generalized Linear Models
     - Probit
     - Logit

 ## Assignments

 In this class, you're expected to submit your code by creating a new branch, pushing your changes into it and passing a few builds.
 The goal of this workflow is to help you understand how code is written and shared in modern companies.